July 09, 2018

 Access to minerals is crucial for a more secure America.
 Minerals are the basic components that make up the technologies protecting our nation.

 Each year, the U.S. Department of Defense uses 750,000 tons of minerals like copper, beryllium, aluminum and uranium in an array of military functions from the obvious to the unseen.
 For instance, because of copper’s ability to resist corrosion, it is critical to the production of military vehicles like aircraft, army tanks and naval vessels.
 Beryllium, which is six times stronger than steel, yet lighter than aluminum, is often used to enhance the speed of fighter jets and is critical to U.S. surveillance technology, due to its ability to easily conduct heat.
 Additionally, aluminum is a key structural component in aircrafts thanks to its unique strength-to-weight ratio and anti-corrosive properties.

 Even though the U.S. is home to an estimated $6.2 trillion of mineral resources, our inefficient mine permitting process hinders our ability to access and produce these minerals, forcing the U.S. to become increasingly import reliant.
 The United States Geological Survey (USGS)’s 2023 Mineral Commodities Summary, the United States was more than 50 percent reliant on 51 minerals, up from 47 the year prior.
-The U.S. is now 100 percent import reliant on 20 minerals—up from 19 in 2016—and more than 50 percent import reliant on an additional 30 minerals.
+The U.S. is now 100 percent import reliant for 15 of those 51 minerals, 12 of which are deemed “critical” according to the USGS’ 2022 Final List of Critical Minerals.
 Not only does this foreign reliance increase our risk of supply disruptions, but it also threatens our country’s national defense capabilities.